-The following guidelines are used in interpreting standardised test results and in establishing "equivalency" for the commencement of College study.
+The following guidelines are used in interpreting standardized test results and in establishing "equivalency" for the commencement of College study.
 An appropriate level of English proficiency will be considered to have been achieved if a student has:

-- Completed a further half semester or an 8-week Inter-semester session of fulltime language study in the ESL program following an IELTS score of 4.5 or a TOEFL score of at least 479 and is recommended by the ESL Director. - 2.
-Successfully passed an internal Mid-Semester Examination or End of Semester Examination in English administered by the ESL Director that yields a result considered by the ESL Director to be equivalent to the required level.
+- Completed a further half semester or an 8-week Inter-semester session of full-time language study in the ESL program following an IELTS score of 4.5 or a TOEFL score of at least 479 and is recommended by the ESL Director. - Successfully passed an internal mid-semester examination or end of semester examination in English administered by the ESL Director that yields a result considered by the ESL Director to be equivalent to the required level.